Understanding Machine Unlearning Through the Lens of Mode Connectivity: Preliminaries

 \section{Preliminaries}

-\paragraph{Notation} Let $f_{\theta_o}$ be a model trained on dataset $D$ with task loss $L$.
-In addition, assume that $D$ can be divided into two disjoint sets: the forget set $D_f$ and the retain set $D_r = D \setminus D_f$.
+\paragraph{Notation} Let $f_{\theta_o}$ be a model trained on dataset $\mathcal{D}$ with task loss $L$.
+In addition, assume that $\mathcal{D}$ can be divided into two disjoint sets: the forget set $\mathcal{D}_f$ and the retain set $\mathcal{D}_r = \mathcal{D} \setminus \mathcal{D}_f$.

-\paragraph{Machine Unlearning} Machine unlearning aims to remove the influence of the forget set $D_f$ from the trained model $f_{\theta_o}$ and preserve the knowledge of retain set $D_r$.
-A good unlearning model $f'$ should achieve high loss on $D_f$ and low loss on $D_r$.
-A commonly used solution is to fine-tune the original model $f_{\theta_o}$ to minimize the task loss on $D_r$ while maximizing the task loss on $D_f$~\citep{jia-etal-2024-soul,cheng2024mubench}.
-For example, GradDiff~\citep{maini2024tofu} directly implements the above approach: Details of additional unlearning methods are discussed in Appendix~\ref{app:methods}.
+\paragraph{Machine Unlearning} Machine unlearning aims to remove the influence of the forget set $\mathcal{D}_f$ from the trained model $f_{\theta_o}$ and preserve the knowledge of retain set $\mathcal{D}_r$.
+A good unlearning model $f'$ should achieve high loss on $\mathcal{D}_f$ and low loss on $\mathcal{D}_r$.
+A commonly used solution is to fine-tune the original model $f_{\theta_o}$ to minimize the task loss on $\mathcal{D}_r$ while maximizing the task loss on $\mathcal{D}_f$~\citep{jia-etal-2024-soul,liu2024rethinking,Cheng2026}.
+For example, GradDiff~\citep{maini2024tofu} directly implements the above approach: Details of related work and unlearning methods are discussed in Appendix~\ref{sec:related} and \ref{app:methods}.

-\paragraph{Mode Connectivity} Let \epone and \eptwo denote the weights of two independently trained models on some dataset $D$ using loss $L$.
+\paragraph{Mode Connectivity} Let \epone and \eptwo denote the weights of two independently trained models on some dataset $\mathcal{\mathcal{D}}$ using loss $L$.
 The objective of mode connectivity is to find a curve $\phi(t) \rightarrow \mathbb{R}^{|\theta|}, t \in [0, 1]$ in the parameter space that connects the two minimizers $\theta_1$ and $\theta_2$, where $\phi(0) = \theta_1$ and $\phi(1) = \theta_2$.
 Curve $\phi(t)$ connecting \epone and \eptwo satisfies mode connectivity if the path $\phi(t)$ does not yield ``barriers,'' defined as sudden increase in loss~\citep{garipov2018loss,pmlr-v202-lubana23a}.
 Formally, $\forall t \in [0, 1]$: